PIDA - Persistent Identifiers for Digital Assets

 What is a PID - and what does a PID do?

-PID stands for "Persistent Identifier", which is, in case of PIDA PIDs are functionally a URLs.
+PID stands for "Persistent Identifier", which is, in the case of PIDA PIDs are functionally URLs.
 Instead of pointing directly to the location of an Internet resource, a PID points to an intermediate resolution service.
 The resolution service associates the PID with the actual URL/IRI and returns that URL/IRI to the client, which can then complete the transaction in the normal fashion.

 Why do we need PURLs?

 Link rot is a very common phenomenon - every one of us has experienced the “404-error” on the web before: Sometimes URLs do not work because Internet resources move, change names or method of access.
 Once a URL fails, all instances that link to that URL (for example, links in a Web document or a bibliographic record) become invalid.
 By using an intermediate resolver - like PIDA - broken links can quickly be repaired by registering the actual/new URL of the resource with the resolver.

 What can my PID point to?

 PIDs in PIDA can point to any resource on the Web identified by a URL.

 What does a PID provided by PIDA look like?

 PIDs look just like URLs because they are URLs.
 A PID has three parts:

 - Protocol - The protocol used to access the PURL resolver.
 Note: This protocol may differ from that used to access the resource associated with the PID.